 It should be a no-brainer, but if you’ve never run a mile before then you’re probably going to struggle to place in that marathon.
 If your goal is to form a new habit, or add on to an existing one, baby steps is the way to go.

 That’s not to say you can’t go from a couch potato lifestyle to gym goddess.
-A good small goal would be to workout every day for at least 15-20 minutes.
-That might not seem like much, but you’re building the habit of making exercise part of your daily routine – and by revisiting that goal once a month, you can tailor upward to match your newly developed tolerance as you need to.
+A good small goal would be to work out every day for at least 15-20 minutes.
+That might not seem like much, but you’re building the habit of making exercise part of your daily routine – and by re-evaluating that goal once a month, you can tailor upward to match your newly developed tolerance as you need to.

 Winning Small Goals Develops a Self-Image of Confidence

 There’s nothing worse than losing your momentum halfway through a big goal because you’ve changed your mind about what you want or the goal is no longer relevant to your life.
+Starting over from what can seem like a failed goal can definitely be disheartening.
 Setting smaller goals that you achieve in a shorter amount of time means that everything you’re working toward is something that you want – no time to get stale or second guess yourself!

 Did you know that when you achieve a goal, your brain releases dopamine?
 This is the “feel good” neurotransmitter that makes comfort food so comforting, or cuddles with a loved one so relaxing.
 It’s what makes you giddy when you buy a pair of shoes you’ve been wanting.